DataHearth/clear-docker-images/README.md

 # clear-docker-images

-`clear-docker-images` is a small rust binary made to cleanup old docker images but date, repository and tags.
+`clear-docker-images` is a small rust binary made to cleanup old docker images by date, repository and tags.

 ## Usage

-By default (it will change in the futur), `clear-docker-images` will select images that are older than 2 days old by default.
-You can choose to customize its behavior by filtering by repository, tags and from a specific date.
+By default, `clear-docker-images` will select images that are older than 2 days old.
+You can choose to customize its behavior by filtering a different date by passing 1 or 2 dates, a repository and tags.

 ### Docker container